About

 During my PhD, I conducted research on

-• Human Pose estimation and dabbled with ordinal prediction for sets in the process
+• Human pose estimation and ordinal prediction for sets

 • Weakly supervised semantic segmentation using object size constraints.